Workflow

 How other modifiers on the object stack interact with the simulation depends on whether the __VeeDynamics__ modifier is already present on the stack:

-• if __VeeDynamics__ is not present (first simulation run): all modifiers on the stack will be evaluated before sending the mesh to the simulator (so the changes introduced by modifiers will be visible during simulation).
+- if __VeeDynamics__ is not present (first simulation run): all modifiers on the stack will be evaluated before sending the mesh to the simulator (so the changes introduced by the modifiers will be visible during simulation).
 Note that the modifiers themselves will not be applied - the addon will not remove them from the stack.
 After the simulation is done, the __VeeDynamics__ modifier will be added at the very end of the stack to load the simulation result.

-• if __VeeDynamics__ is already present on the stack (another simulation run): all the modifiers earlier than the __VeeDynamics__ modifier on the stack will be evaluated before sending the mesh to the simulator (they will not be applied though).
+- if __VeeDynamics__ is already present on the stack (another simulation run): all the modifiers earlier than the __VeeDynamics__ modifier on the stack will be evaluated before sending the mesh to the simulator (they will not be applied though).
 All modifiers after the __VeeDynamics__ modifier (if any) will be ignored by the simulation - they will not be removed from the stack though.
 After the simulation is done, the simulation result will be loaded using the existing __VeeDynamics__ modifier.
 That means that all modifiers after __VeeDynamics__ on the stack will immediately affect the simulation result.